Picovoice/serverless-leopard/README.md

 Register for an [AWS](https://aws.amazon.com/account/) account.
 We will be using it to access AWS Lambda and API Gateway services either via the console or CLI.

-Sign up for [Picovoice Console](https://console.picovoice.ai/) using GitHub (or email) and to get your AccessKey for free.
+Sign up for [Picovoice Console](https://console.picovoice.ai/) using GitHub and to get your AccessKey for free.
 We will need an AccessKey to use Leopard Speech-to-Text engine.

 ## Estimated Cost